Stock market today: Apple juices a rally after a brutal week - KESQ

 While that’s good news, particularly when many economists fear a recession may arrive this year, the data also raises worries inflation may stay high and push the Federal Reserve to keep interest rates higher.

 High interest rates have already caused cracks in the U.S. banking system, and fears about what may be next to fall have rocked the industry.
-This week began with regulators seizing First Republic Bank, which became the third of the four largest U.S. bank failures in history to hit since March.
+This week began with regulators seizing First Republic Bank, which became the third large U.S. bank failure to hit since March.

-Investors have been hunting for the next possible weak link in the system, which could see a sudden flight of customers, and driving stock prices down.
+Investors have been hunting for the next possible weak link in the system and driving down stock prices for those seen as at risk of a sudden exodus by customers.
 That’s even as banks protested that they were seeing deposit levels stabilize or strengthen.
 Several of the hardest hit recovered some of their steep losses Friday.

+The worry is falling stock prices for banks could cause a vicious cycle that causes customers to lose faith and pull their deposits, which then raises more fear for the system.

-Apple didn’t rise as much as those banks, but its moves pack a more potent punch for the market.
+Apple didn’t rise as much as those banks Friday, but its moves pack a more potent punch for the market.
 Apple is the most valuable stock on Wall Street, which gives its moves outsized weight on the S&P 500 and other indexes.

 The story has been similar across the broader market for results during the first three months of the year.
 Analysts came into this earnings reporting season with very low expectations given high interest rates and a slowing economy.